Minka Kelly: 2021–present: Television roles and memoir

-On December 5, 2023, Forbes announced that Kelly will play concert pianist Quinn, opposite Josh Duhamel, in Netflix's upcoming drama series Ransom Canyon.
+She played concert pianist Quinn, opposite Josh Duhamel, in Netflix's romantic western television series Ransom Canyon.
 Created and executive produced by April Blair, the show follows the lives of three ranching families in rural Texas.
 Filming for the show concluded in June 2024 after six months in Kelly's hometown Albuquerque and Las Vegas, New Mexico.
 Kelly worked with a piano teacher in Albuquerque and learned the piano parts for the role by memory/rote repetition, as she does not read music.
 Her boyfriend, Dan Reynolds (of Imagine Dragons), also helped her learn the piano parts by translating the music and showing her hand placements.
+The series premiered on April 17, 2025 and concluded on July 23, 2026, after two seasons.

-In July 2024, Kelly was cast in Netflix's original romantic comedy film Champagne Problems (2024), where she plays an executive, who travels to Paris and finds an unexpected romance.
+Kelly starred in Netflix's original romantic comedy film Champagne Problems (2025), where she played an executive who travels to Paris and finds an unexpected romance.